adamszaruga/modules/readme.md

 Let's try some exercises to get us comfortable with require() statements.
 Each exercise below has a corresponding folder in this repository.

-1) Write an run a program that requires 3 files that execute a console.log() statement
+1) Write an run a program that requires all 3 files in this folder.
+When you run your program, you should see 3 separate strings logged to the console.
-	- This should prove that those files get run
+	- This should prove that your require() statments will execute the code within each file, one by one.
 2) Require 3 files that export different things.
 Console log them to see what the values are
 3) Require a file that exports an array.
 Loop through the array and log the elements.
 4) Require a file that exports a add function.
 Use that function to add the first two program arguments